visual-space/nano-data-binding/README.md

 ## Available data binds

+**Interpolation**

-* **INTERPOLATION** - Double curly brace notation can be used to instantiate data binds that update fragments of code with the latest value from the data model.
+Double curly brace notation can be used to instantiate data binds that update fragments of code with the latest value from the data model.

 ```html
 <some-web-cmp>